RuochaoYan/a-plagiarism-detector/README.md

 #### PART1
 1. Read each of three word-files and extract the words; discarding numnbers, alpha-numeric words, and punctuation
-2. Remove “stop words” (black-listed words), that may be found in the blacklist.txt file
+2. Remove “stop words” (black-listed words), that may be found in the stopwords.txt file
 3. Determine the number times each word, regardless of case, appears in the document
 4. Compute the dot-product
 5. Output the results (shown below)